akash-network/node/_docs/design.md

 large datasets.
 They do their work in "batches" - there is no "steady state" of capacity that is required.

-A machine learning application on Photon may use a management tier to proactively procure resources within a single datacenter.
+A machine learning application on Akash may use a management tier to proactively procure resources within a single datacenter.
 As a machine learning task begins, the management tier can "scale up" the number of nodes for it; when a task completes, the resources provisioned for it can be relinquished.